Religious views of Adolf Hitler: Joseph Goebbels on Hitler's religious beliefs

 The Goebbels Diaries, written by Hitler's Propaganda Minister Joseph Goebbels, provide important insights into Hitler's thinking and actions.
 In a diary entry of 28 December 1939, Goebbels wrote that "the Fuhrer passionately rejects any thought of founding a religion.
 He has no intention of becoming a priest.
 His sole exclusive role is that of a politician."
 In an 8 April 1941 entry, Goebbels wrote "He hates Christianity, because it has crippled all that is noble in humanity."

 In 1937, Goebbels noted that Hitler's impatience with the churches "prompted frequent outbursts of hostility.
 In early 1937 he was declaring that 'Christianity was ripe for destruction', and that the Churches must yield to the "primacy of the state", railing against any compromise with "the most horrible institution imaginable".
 In his entry for 29 April 1941, Goebbels noted long discussions about the Vatican and Christianity, and wrote: "The Fuhrer is a fierce opponent of all that humbug".

 In 1939, Goebbels wrote that the Führer knew that he would "have to get around to a conflict between church and state" but that in the meantime "The best way to deal with the churches is to claim to be a 'positive Christian'."

 In another entry, Goebbels wrote that Hitler was "deeply religious but entirely anti-Christian".
 Goebbels wrote on 29 December 1939:

 Goebbels notes in a diary entry in 1939 a conversation in which Hitler had "expressed his revulsion against Christianity.
 He wished that the time were ripe for him to be able to openly express that.
 Christianity had corrupted and infected the entire world of antiquity."
 Hitler, wrote Goebbels, saw the pre-Christian Augustan Age as the high point of history, and could not relate to the Gothic mind nor to "brooding mysticism".

 The diaries also report that Hitler believed Jesus "also wanted to act against the Jewish world domination.
 Jewry had him crucified.
 But Paul falsified his doctrine and undermined ancient Rome."

 Ernst Hanfstaengl and Otto Strasser on Hitler's religious beliefs

 Otto Strasser was a German politician and an early member of the Nazi Party, he together with his brother Gregor Strasser, was a leading member of the party's left-wing faction.
 "Despite the fact that Hitler never renounced his membership in the Catholic Church, before he seized power in 1933 and for about two months thereafter", wrote Weikart, during the conversation with his brother in 1920, Strasser stated that he was disappointed with Hitler because:

 Ernst Hanfstaengl was a German-American businessman and intimate friend of Hitler.
 He eventually fell out of favour with Hitler, however, and defected from Nazi Germany to the United States.
-He later described Hitler to be an atheist to all intents and purposes:
+He later described Hitler to be an atheist to all intents and purposes by the time I got to know him: